aashi-yadav/sidebar/README.md

 # sidebar
-only written javascript for functioning of sidebar
+I have written only javascript for functioning of sidebar